 7.)
 Having a coach helps.
 You may not consider a drill sergeant a coach, but I do.
 A coach is someone who instructs or trains.
 And they certainly did that.
 My workouts were planned.
 All I had to do was show up (again, did I really have a choice?!).
 They took me through my workout.
 They “encouraged” me to push a little bit harder and to be a little better.

 8.)
 Don’t overthink your fitness program.
 We had no gym.
-We had no Fitbits.
+We had no fitness trackers.
 And although we were in a platoon, we had no Peloton (which is French for “platoon”).

 9.)
 Consistency is KING.
 THE most important thing I learned was nothing beats consistency.
-Knowing what I know now, 23 years removed from basic training, there was method to the madness.
+Knowing what I know now, 24 years removed from basic training, there was a method to the madness.

 When did you last commit to a program for four months?
-How many workouts did you make (and subsequently miss) in said program?
+How many workouts did you make (and subsequently miss) of the program?

 That’s what I learned.
 Here’s what I gained.